Optimal Stationary Synchronization of Heterogeneous Linear Multi-Agent Systems: LOCAL OPTIMAL STATIONARY SYNCHRONIZATION

 A way to proceed is using one of the few, freely available numerical solvers which can handle BMI.
 A possible choice is PENLAB \cite{Fiala2013}.
 However, the solver could not handle non-diagonal $\Q$, i.e. solutions denoted as ``optimal'' violated constraints.
 This is unfortunate since non-diagonal $\Q$ can provide better solutions in terms of a smaller objective \eqref{eq_opt_BMI_obj}.

 Instead, we present an iterative method known as \textit{path-following}.
 We follow the basic guidelines of \cite{Ostertag2008}.
 The key idea is to solve a convex LMI-OP derived by first-order Taylor approximation of \optref{opt_BMI} at a current operating-point (O-P) $k-1$.
 An O-P is defined by a $\Q^{k-1}$ for which \optref{opt_BMI} is feasible under constraint $\Q=\Q^{k-1}$.
 This also gives $\mPi^{k-1}$.
-Then, an optimal perturbation $\Q^{k-1}+\Delta\Q^*$ is chosen by \begin{optprob} \end{optprob} As suggested by \cite{Ostertag2008}, the constraint \eqref{eq_LMI_alpha_Q} guarantees $\alpha^{k-1}\Vert\Q^{k-1}\Vert_2 > \Vert\Delta\Q^*\Vert_2$ with $\alpha^{k-1}>0$, i.e. only a local search around the O-P is permitted.
+Then, an optimal perturbation $\Q^{k-1}+\Delta\Q^*$ is chosen by \begin{optprob} \end{optprob} As suggested by \cite{Ostertag2008}, the constraint \eqref{eq_LMI_alpha_Q} guarantees $\alpha^{k-1}\Vert\Q^{k-1}\Vert_2 > \Vert\Delta\Q^*\Vert_2$ with $\alpha^{k-1}>0$ which permits only a local search around the O-P.